mti-lab/UTokyo-sisap23-challenge-submission/README.md

 ## How to run on local environment
-The following instructions are the same as the CI workflow.
+The following instructions are the same as the CI workflow, but you need to install dependencies and run scripts manually.
+You can run the scripts on your local environment.
+Please replace size `300K` with `10M`, `30M`, or `100M` for other subsets.

 ### Install dependencies
 ```bash